Using “Back Washes” As A Technique For Painting Abstract Background Texture

 The degree of dryness of the underlying wash determined how much the clear water affected the area.

-Click image to enlarge.
+Click the image to enlarge.
 Notice the lighter areas within the Cobalt Blue areas and the Permanent Rose areas.
-Graining is becoming more pronounced in some areas
+Graining is becoming more pronounced in some areas.

 Backwashes are usually accidental in nature.
 When you lay two different washes close together and one happens to touch the other, the wetter of the two will flow into other.